mienaikoe/ziyu/Chapters/Chapter7.md

 "Maybe it has something to do with their space rail.
 Maybe they can send telescopes after all.
 But..."

-Kip looked worried all of a sudden.
+Kip's face froze and looked worried all of a sudden.
 "No... they wouldn't."

-"Wouldn't what?"
+"Wouldn't?
+Wouldn't what?"
 I asked, but too late.
 Fajro and the magistrate had lost patience and re-entered the room.

-The magistrate bluffed with his casual voice.
-"I'd love to stand and chat in the dark with all of you, but I've got 13 more cases to cover today.
-Have you decided yet?"
+The magistrate announced to us with his casual voice, "I'd love to stand and chat in the dark with all of you, but I've got 13 field cases to cover today.
+Are you ready to continue?"

-I answered him, "Before I decide, I'd like to ask Fajro about the study he's conducting."
+I answered him, "I'd like to ask Fajro about the study he's conducting."

-"Why sure," he said with a smile.
+"Why sure," Fajro said with a smile.

 "Make it quick," said the magistrate, audibly annoyed.

 "Fajro, what is the goal of this project?"

 "Well it's a continuation of the rail project.
-I can't exactly get into too many more details without a guarantee of your cooperation.
-Provincial secrets, you understand."
+I can't really talk about it without a guarantee of your cooperation.
+Provincial secrets."

 "What do you need me for?"